linz/geostore/CODING.md

    )"
    ```

-1. Poll for the import to finish (use `--function-name="import-status"` in production):
+1. Poll for the import to finish:

    ```shell
    aws lambda invoke \